by Anurag Sharma

 His statement about memory is the key principle of my life now.
 Whenever I think of him, I start feeling good instantaneously.

-Once, when I went to his room, he was looking at something inside a big cardboard box.
-As I got closer when I saw something glimmering inside the box.
-I asked him to show what was inside and the box was full of coins, scores of coins.
+Another day, when I went to his room, he was looking at something inside a big cardboard box.
+As I got closer, I saw something glimmering inside the box.
+I asked him to show what was inside and he started showing the stuff to me.
+The box was full of coins, scores of coins.
 Some gold, others silver.
 There were medals too.
 Everything was beautifully shrink wrapped or packed in transparent cases, just like opulent jewelry.
 I played with those coins, medals, note bills, postage stamps and ribbons for almost an hour till mom called us for dinner.
 Dad felt so cool for the first time that day.

 While we had dinner, dad received a call.
 Leaving food behind, he locked himself into his mysterious room.
 When he came back, I was about to go to my bedroom after finishing my dinner.
 Dad lifted me in his lap and took me to my bed.
 He told me that he was going abroad next day and kissed me goodnight.
 Lying in my bed, I heard mom sobbing.
 Before I could understand a thing, I was asleep that night.